rishabhranawat/func/prototype/README.md

 To this end, we introduce a new paradigm -  Language Programming Interface.

 #### Service providers should provide service.
 Language models should provide language.
-Let us provide the interface, the plumbing, the roads.
+Developers should not have to plumb.
+Let us provide the interface -- the plumbing, the roads.

 We want to be the language infrastructure company for you.

-We believe the companies that build the services should continue to build world class services.
-We believe, the service providers, such as Stripe or Twitter or Shopify or Instagram should focus on what they do best - building the services.
+#### Okay, but, specifically, what are we trying to solve?
+There are the following few problems that we face when developing LLM based applications:
+* For every existing and new API you need to plumb the function signatures
+* This is not a problem that the LLM creator should solve
+* This is not a problem the API provider should solve
+* This is not a problem the Developer should solve

-#### Language Programming Interface
+#### Language Programming Interface (free, open source)

+#### Language Programming Execution (paid)